adnanian/easy-itemizer-web/README.md

 Flask woudln't be able to open any of the templates if they resided in the client folder.

 One last technology I used was Bash.
-I created a bash script for the purposes of route configuration.
+I created a Bash script for the purposes of route configuration.
 But more on that later.

 #### Size Scaling